Krickeberg mixing for Z extensions of Gibbs Markov semiflows: Introduction and main results

-Here the index of regular variation for $1/\mu(\tau>t)$ is $1-1/p\le 1/2$.
+In particular, the index of regular variation for $1/\mu(\tau\ge t)$ is $\beta=1-1/p\le 1/2$.
 Improving on the tail estimate of \eqref{eq-tailtau}, we obtain the following `smooth tail' result, for which we need to go beyond Karamata-like estimates, but instead use arguments resembling those used in~\cite{Erickson70} and~\cite{MT17}: \begin{thm} Assume (H0) and (H1).
-Then there exists a constant $d_p>0$ that depends only on $p$ and $r^*$ such that
+Set $\beta=1-1/p$.
+Then there exists a constant $c>0$ that depends on $\beta$, $r^*$ and $F$ such that as $t\to\infty$,

-\end{thm} \begin{rmk} In the special case $r\in L^2$, we do not require any special tail assumption and several steps in the proof of Theorem~\ref{th-tailT} can be considerably simplified. \end{rmk}
+\end{thm} \begin{rmk} If $r,\phi$ satisfy (H0) and $r,\phi\in L^2$, we do not require any special tail assumption and several steps in the proof of Theorem~\ref{th-tailT} can be considerably simplified.

-We recall that: a) \cite{MT17} obtained mixing under mild abstract assumptions for, not necessarily Markov, suspension flows with regularly varying tails of roof functions of index in $(1/2, 1]$; b)\cite{DN-PC} obtained mixing for a class of Markov suspension flows with regular variation of index $(0, 1)$.